The Hot Comb Madam CJ Walker Invention, Say No to Chemical Hair Perms

 A.K.A. - Pressing Comb or Straightening Comb

 The "hot comb" was and is used by many Black girls' mothers and grandmothers to occasionally straighten their hair.
-I remember as a child, the "hot comb" being used to style my hair and my sisters' hair; to show the length of the hair in straight mode.
+Some Black women remember as a child, the "hot comb" being used to style their hair; to show the length of the hair in straight mode.
 Our hair was easier to manage once it was straightened, although we also wore our hair in cute braids and beads.
 Hot combed hairstyles are more popular with African American women.
 Hot combing was and is an option for African American's hair, other than perming the hair.

 And still today most women would rather press their hair with the hot comb, than to apply a chemical process with a perm.
 Hot combing the hair is a temporary way of styling the hair.
 This straight style can last for one week.
 But the hair cannot be pressed too often, due to potential heat damage.
 Hair shouldn't be pressed more than twice a month because it could eventually damage the hair.
 When using a hot comb on the stove or a hot comb-oven the temperature has to be medium heated, and tested on a white paper towel or tissue paper first before pressing the hair with it.
 Also the hot comb has been updated to an electric hot comb.
 Most electric hot combs are gold plated which means it's of good quality.
 Just plug it into the wall-socket and set the temperature to your desired setting form 1-10, and begin your straightening hairstyle.